VGVentures/very_good_engineering/src/content/docs/state_management/event_transformers.md

 }
 ```

-To illustrate the utility of sequential event handling, suppose I'm building a money-tracking app.
-The `_onChangeBalance` handler first calls an API to read my current account balance, and then sends a call to update my balance to its new value:
+To illustrate the utility of sequential event handling, suppose we're building a money-tracking app.
+The `_onChangeBalance` handler first calls an API to read our current account balance, and then sends a call to update the balance to its new value:

 ```
 class MoneyBloc extends Bloc<MoneyEvent, MoneyState> {